devangmehta123/pycon-uk-2019/README.md

   not.
 There is always a way to tweak the framework to support your style.
 * There is an easy API app from the quickstart guide online: https://www.django-rest-framework.org/tutorial/quickstart/ which includes some serializers.
+* We don't use models or viewset routers or any fancy stuff.
+We have a very custom basic APIView which just gives us an entry point with the values validated by the serliazers.
+Look in simple/ for an example.